RonaldIaxaduv/ImagINe/README.md

 # About

-ImageINe is an image-based sampler synthesiser that I've programmed alongside my bachelor's thesis on the topic "Exploration of a novel method of image-based sound synthesis".
+ImageINe is an image-based sampler synthesiser that I've programmed for my bachelor's thesis.
+Its topic was "Exploration of a novel method of image-based sound synthesis".

 [![Demo Video of ImageINe](https://img.youtube.com/vi/ux3Emu2UIlw/hqdefault.jpg)](https://www.youtube.com/embed/ux3Emu2UIlw) (Click the image for a short demo video on YouTube.)